Library Collection Development Policy

 This document is to serve as a guide to the librarian(s) responsible for collection development, as a communication device to patrons and other constituencies, and to provide consistency between the Library's stated objectives and development of the collection.
 Collection development consists of selection, evaluation, accession, weeding, replacement, and retention of library materials.
 In order to maintain currency and accuracy, this policy document will be updated periodically.

-The mission of the American Craft Council Library & Archives is to cultivate and preserve resources in support of the greater organizational mission to champion American craft.
+The mission of the American Craft Council Library is to cultivate and preserve resources in support of the greater organizational mission to “connect and galvanize diverse craft communities and traditions to advance craft’s impact in contemporary American life.”
 The library accomplishes this through the following:

-• Collaborating within and outside the organization to enhance library collections and services
+- Collaborating within and outside the organization to enhance library collections and services, giving particular attention to enhancing collections by and services for historically ignored non-dominant cultural communities

 Scope of the Collection